Skip to content

 If you’re buying a new cordless phone system in 2026, only buy IP-DECT.
 Every phone recommended in this guide runs over your internet connection – none depend on the PSTN.

-Keeping old phones temporarily: An ATA (Analogue Telephone Adapter) like the Grandstream HT802 (~£30) can connect an old analogue DECT base to your internet.
+Keeping old phones temporarily: You can also use an ATA (Analogue Telephone Adapter) like the Grandstream HT802 (~£30).
+It connects an old analogue DECT base to your internet.
 This is a stopgap – not a long-term solution.
-The ATA dies with your internet, and you lose features like caller ID display and call transfer that IP-DECT handles natively.
+The ATA dies with your internet.
+You also lose features like caller ID display and call transfer that IP-DECT handles natively.

 FREE QUOTE COMPARISON